openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 isApplicationEnabled(bundleName: string, callback : AsyncCallback\<boolean>): void

-Checks whether an application is enabled based on a given want.
+Checks whether an application is enabled based on a given bundle name.
 This API uses an asynchronous callback to return the result.

 **Required permissions**